 The Licensing Authority will publish appendices to this statement of principles setting out general information and guidance on the various requirements in respect of making applications, the fees payable, making representations, hearings and reviews.
-The appendices will be prepared subject to further guidance from the Gambling Commission and regulations passed by the Government.
+The appendices will be prepared subject to further guidance from the Gambling Commission and regulations passed by the government.

-Should anything in those documents yet to be published impact upon the content of this statement, amendments will have to be made at a later stage.
-Where text is shown in italics within this document indicates those parts that are incomplete at the time of publication.
+Amendments will be made at a later stage in respect of anything in documents, yet to be published, that impact upon the content of this statement.
+Where text is shown in italics within this document, it indicates those parts that are incomplete at the time of publication.